volkaert/simple-event-broker-rmq/README.md

 - Catalog Adapter.
 Port dynamically defined by Eureka.
 Name in Eureka: CatalogAdapter.
 - Test/Fake Subscriber.
 In dev mode, it uses port 8099.
 - Probe.
 In dev mode, it uses port 8100.
+- OperationManager.
+Port dynamically defined by Eureka.
+Name in Eureka: OperationManager.
+- OperationAdapter.
+Port dynamically defined by Eureka.
+Name in Eureka: OperationAdapter.

 A `Manager` (`PublicationManager` and `SubscriptionManager`) contains the logic of publication/subscription, the management of acknowledgment of message/event (either positive or negative acknowledgment), the interaction with the underlying